AMENDMENTS TO THE POSH ACT PROPOSED IN 2024 LIMITATION AND CONCILIATION

 Without Conciliation

-1. The formal inquiries assess the impact rather than the intent of the individual, which may be the disadvantage to the respondents who did not intend to cause harm but whose actions were perceived negatively.
+1. The formal inquiries assess the impact rather than the intent of the individual, which may be a disadvantage to the respondents who did not intend to cause harm but whose actions were perceived negatively.

 2. Without conciliation, respondents might use their influence to pressure the complainants not to report incidents, knowing that a formal inquiry could lead to severe consequences.